jmedzihorsky/partynat/README.md

 However, its substantive interpretation is a bit less direct than that of the dissimilarity index.

 The working paper also discusses the measurement of _dynamic nationalization_, and _electoral continuity_
-with the dissimilarity index, but these are not currently implemented in `partynat`.
+with the dissimilarity index and log-linear models, but these are not currently implemented in `partynat`.